LaysDragon/zod-schema-mapper/README.md

 # Zod Schema Mapper

-zod schema type mapper,its can create existed zod schema mapper base on condition type tester.
+zod schema type mapper,its can create new schema base on existed zod schema with condition type tester.

 ## Example
 ### Schema